BartoszPiotrowski/lean-premise-selection/README.md

 `+b` -- 'bigram' features are used
 `+t` -- 'trigram' features are used

-The output will be stored in the directory `data/extracted.$PARAMS` where `$PARAMS` is a list of parameters (separated by `.`) passed to the extracting script.
+The extracted data will be stored in the directory `data/extracted.$PARAMS` where `$PARAMS` is a list of parameters (separated by `.`) passed to the extracting script (e.g., `extracted.+source.+n.+b`).

 Note, that you need to select at least one option out of `+n`, `+b`, `+t`.
+Otherwise an error will occur.

 ## Training and evaluating machine learning models

-To test the performance of the implemented machine learning models (random forest and k-nearest neighbours), one should split the extracted data into training and testing parts:
+To test the performance of the implemented machine learning algorithms (random forest and k-nearest neighbours), one should split the extracted data into training and testing parts: